 or more simply shown in Table 2

-When NOR gate are used the R and S inputs are transposed compared with the NAND version.
-Also the stable state when R and S are both 0.
+When NOR gates are used the R and S inputs are transposed compared with the NAND version.
+Also, the stable state when R and S are both 0.
 A change of state is effected by pulsing the appropriate input to the 1 state.
 The indeterminate state is now when both R and S are simultaneously at logic 1.
 Table 3 shows this operation.

 Clocked RS Flip Flop

-The RS latch flip flop required the direct input but no clock.
-It is very use full to add clock to control precisely the time at which the flip flop changes the state of its output.
+The RS latch flip flop required direct input but no clock.
+It is very use full to add a clock to control precisely the time at which the flip-flop changes the state of its output.

-In the clocked R-S flip flop the appropriate levels applied to their inputs are blocked till the receipt of a pulse from an other source called clock.
-The flip flop changes state only when clock pulse is applied depending upon the inputs.
+In the clocked R-S flip flop the appropriate levels applied to their inputs are blocked till the receipt of a pulse from another source called a clock.
+The flip-flop changes state only when the clock pulse is applied depending upon the inputs.
 The basic circuit is shown in Figure 2.
 This circuit is formed by adding two AND gates at inputs to the R-S flip flop.
 In addition to control inputs Set (S) and Reset (R), there is a clock input (C) also.

 |Initial Conditions||Inputs (Pulsed)||Final Output||Comment|